Moses Gomberg

 Moses Gomberg (February 8, 1866 – February 12, 1947) was a chemistry professor at the University of Michigan.
 He was elected to the National Academy of Sciences and the American Philosophical Society, and served as president of the American Chemical Society.

 Early life and education

 He was born in Yelisavetgrad, Russian Empire to a Jewish merchant family.
 His father was Hershko (Hirsh) Gomberg and his mother was Maryam-Ethel Reznikova.
 In 1884, the family emigrated to Chicago to escape the pogroms following the assassination of Czar Alexander II.
-In Chicago he worked at the stockyards while attending Lake High School.
+In Chicago he worked at the stockyards while attending Lake View High School (Chicago).
 In 1886, Moses entered the University of Michigan, where he obtained his B.Sc. in 1890 and his doctorate in 1894 under the supervision of A. B. Prescott.
 His thesis, titled "Trimethylxanthine and Some of its Derivatives", dealt with the derivatization of caffeine.